PressureFund/PressureFund/README.md

 - 👋 Community Driven @PressureFund
 - 👀 We're interested in the future
 - 🌱 Bring us anything even a thought!
--    We're looking to collaborate on Ai Tech
+-    We're looking to collaborate on        Ai Tech which can be in a way          self aware to build control
+-    and of course constantly optomize
+-

 <!---